Samizo-AITL/zenn-articles/articles/en/05_inkjet/05_gf180-inkjet-driver.md

 title: GF180 Inkjet Driver Design Exploration (Part 2) — The Viable Point of an HV Driver Array Assuming 300 dpi
 ---

-# 🧪 【Inkjet:05】GF180 Inkjet Driver Design Exploration (Part 2)
+# 【Inkjet】🧪 05.
+GF180 Inkjet Driver Design Exploration (Part 2)
 ## The Viable Point of an HV Driver Array Assuming 300 dpi

 In the design exploration of an inkjet driver IC using the GF180MCU open PDK,